 - Liquidity risk management;

 - Credit risk management;

 - Concentration risk management;

 - Operational risk management;

+- Trading book risk management

+- Conduct Risk;

+- Compliance and AML Policy;

 - Provisioning policy; and

-- Trading book risk management.
+- Environmental Sustainability, Social Responsibility & Good Governance (ESG) Policy.

 Through the management framework which the CEO/MD has established the Bank ensures that procedures and detailed operational manuals are developed for all operational areas of the Bank.
 These operational procedures embed measures which are designed to counteract the threat of unmanaged risks occurring in the business.